daniellecrobinson/Data-Management-Modules-RDAP/README.md

 # Data-Management-Modules-RDAP
-This repo will be used during the Friendly Intro to GitHub at RDAP 2017 workshop to collect Data Management Modules
+This repo will be used during the Friendly Intro to GitHub at RDAP 2017 workshop to collect Data Management Modules.
+You can follow along with my presentation [here](https://docs.google.com/presentation/d/1TrFqki9hXt0Aw9YcSACDWdVif2RI237hGkTdypxf3kI/edit?usp=sharing).

 Welome to the Small Group Work Session!
 Let's collaboratively design a Data Management Course with modules.